Last updated 20th April 2021

 - Where you have asked us to do so, or consented to us doing so;

 - Where we need to do so in order to perform a contract we have entered into with you;

 - Where it is necessary for our legitimate interests (or those of a third party) and your fundamental rights do not override those interests; and

 - Where we need to comply with a legal or regulatory obligation.

 You will receive marketing communications from us if you have requested information from us or purchased goods or services from us and you have not opted out of receiving that marketing.

 To unsubscribe from marketing emails at any time, please click on the unsubscribe link at the bottom of any marketing email.
 You may also contact us or the third party directly if you do not wish to receive any marketing materials from us or them.

 Sharing your personal data

 Depending on how and why you provide us with your personal data we may share it in the following ways:

-- we may share your personal data with any member of our company group, which means our subsidiaries, our ultimate holding company and its subsidiaries, as defined in section 1159 of the UK Companies Act 2006;
+- we may share your personal data with any member of our company group, which means our subsidiaries, our ultimate holding company and its subsidiaries.

 - with selected third parties who we sub-contract to provide various services and/or aspects of the Website’s functionality, such as where third-party plugins provide functionality such as message boards or image hosting services (see “Service Providers” below); and